Risk Factors Dashboard

 Additionally, an open conflict or war across any region, including, but not limited to, the conflicts in Ukraine and Israel, could affect our ability to obtain raw materials.

-The timing of the impacts of these supply chain risks and issues and our ability to mitigate them are uncertain and difficult to predict.
+The timing of the impacts of these supply chain risks and issues and our ability to mitigate them are uncertain and difficult to predict.18 Table of ContentsThe timing of the impacts of these supply chain risks and issues and our ability to mitigate them are uncertain and difficult to predict.
 However, we expect the current supply chain, labor availability and price issues, and their negative impacts on our business, to continue.
 In particular, we expect to experience prolonged delays for certain critical component parts and sub-systems.
 Furthermore, the existing supply chain and labor market issues could be compounded by other events, such as an economic downturn; supplier capacity constraints for other reasons; supplier quality issues (for example, defects or fraudulent parts); supplier closing, bankruptcy or financial difficulties; price increases for various reasons; worsening shortages of raw materials or commodities; and energy supply constraints, including as a result of war or other geopolitical actions, natural disaster (including the effects of climate change), health pandemic or other business continuity events, or transport and distribution issues, any of which could further negatively impact our ability to meet our commitments to customers or increase our operating costs and therefore incrementally affect our results of operations, financial condition and liquidity.

 The suppliers the Company depends on may not be able to timely deliver a sufficient number of components on that are of a reliable quality on commercially reasonable terms.
 We also depend on our key third-party suppliers to provide materials that comply with our specifications.
-If any products or materials that are provided by our suppliers do not comply with our specifications, and we do not discover such noncompliance until after those parts are installed and as a result the products fails, the Company would be harmed, potentially resulting in a loss of its ISO 9001 and AS9100D certifications, loss of customers, harm to reputation, product recalls, and liability for any other harm caused.
+If any products or materials that are provided by our suppliers do not comply with our specifications, and we do not discover such noncompliance until after those parts are installed and as a result the products fails, the Company would be harmed, potentially resulting in a loss of its ISO 9001 and AS9100D certifications, loss of customers, harm to reputation, product recalls and liability for any other harm caused.
 Such failures could delay or stop our production, result in possible lost sales and seriously threaten our business, financial condition and results of operations.

 Similarly, as we continue to acquire new product lines and expand the scope of our business, we require an increasing level of support from subcontractors.
 We are liable for the work of our subcontractors under each applicable agreement pursuant to which subcontractors assist.
 If our subcontractors violate the provisions of any applicable contract, or violate applicable laws or regulations, our relationship with such customer will be negatively impacted, and could result in a customer terminating our contract for default.
 A termination for default could expose us to liability, including liability for the costs of re-procurement, damage our reputation and impair our ability to compete for future contracts.